LauraScutariu/Manual-Testing---Practice-Project/README.md

  - we have 10 days of testing
  - we have 30 functional and GUI tests
- - in order to finish the regression run we would need to run an ~ of 3 tests/day This is my project at the end of the September 2023 Manual Testing Course.
+ - in order to finish the regression run we would need to run an ~ of 3 tests/day

+   ># 2. SQL section

+Created a database named 'OrangeHRM' and a table named 'Dependents' with all the columns needed to save data per specifications.
+Performed different queries inside the sql file: [Dependents SQL](link)

+This is my project at the end of the September 2023 Manual Testing Course.
 Enjoy!